About

 highly selective private universityvery high research activitystrong premed programslow student faculty ratiotest optional admissions

-Duke University is a private research university in Durham, NC, known for its highly selective private university, very high research activity, and strong premed programs.
+Duke University is a private research university in Durham, NC, known for its strong premed programs, low student faculty ratio, and test optional admissions.
 With an acceptance rate of 6%, Duke is one of the most selective colleges in the United States, typically enrolling around 1,745 students each year.
 Duke is test optional; students who submit scores are typically admitted with SATs between 1500–1570, though many competitive applicants choose not to submit.
 Duke meets 100% of demonstrated financial need and has replaced loans with grants; for families earning under $65,000, the net cost is often $0.

 Admissions